beanstalkd/beaneater/README.md

 ### Stats

 Beanstalk has plenty of commands for introspecting the state of the queues and jobs.
-These methods include:
+To get stats for beanstalk overall:

 ```ruby
 # Get overall stats about the job processing that has occurred